-By ANGEL MONEY, M.D., B.S., M.R.C.P., Assistant Physician to the Hospital for Sick Children, and to University College Hospital, etc. Crown 8vo, 6d.
+By ANGEL MONEY, M.D., B.S., F.R.C.P., late Assistant Physician to the Hospital for Sick Children, and to University College Hospital, etc. Crown 8vo, 6d.

-"It is written in simple language, and the information which is concisely put, is just that which is required by every one who has the care of young children . . . . .
-Every mother should possess a copy of this excellent treatise, and its small price (Sixpence) places its within the reach of all."-Saturday Review.
+It is written in simple language, and the information, which is concisely put, is just that which is required by every one who has the care of young children.....Every mother should possess a copy of this excellent treatise."- Saturday Review.